meghartwick/Admixture-Analysis/README.md

 Once you have determined the number of hypothetical ancestors (K) for your data, the admixture bar chart can be customized using the custom function `pop_graphic` after it has been imported into your global environment.
 This function will also look for the list of file names produced by `make_genotypes.sh`.
 This is just a tab-delimited list of the sample identifiers in your population in the same order as they appear in your genotype file.
 It can be made outside of `make_genotypes.sh` in a text editor or excel, or remove it from the function if you don't want to use identifiers.

-`pop_graphic` is used by providing the name of the object from the initial structure analysis and the # of K in the example below the structure analysis object is named *core* and *8* K were selected
+`pop_graphic` is used by providing the name of the object from the initial structure analysis and the # of K.

+In the example below, the structure analysis object is named *core* and *8* K were selected

 ```
 pop_graphic(core, 8) -> q_melt